nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version3.md

 #Beacon Development Kit Instructions (Version 3.0)

 Note: These instructions are for a previous version of the Beacon Development Kit (shipped May.
 2014 - Jun.
 2014).
-For instructions on the latest version (shipping July, 2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions.html).
+For instructions on the latest version [click here](http://developer.radiusnetworks.com/pibeacon/pibeacon-instructions.html).